Skip to main content

 No NLRB unfair labor practice charges or union representation cases on file for WESTFIELD ELECTROPLATING COMPANY.
 Verify directly with National Labor Relations Board

-No H-1B, H-2A, or H-2B labor condition applications on file for WESTFIELD ELECTROPLATING COMPANY.
+No H-1B, H-2A, or H-2B labor condition applications on file (historical data only — DOL ended OFLC publication) for WESTFIELD ELECTROPLATING COMPANY.
 Verify directly with Office of Foreign Labor Certification

 Environmental compliance (EPA)